KittyGiraudel/site/_posts/2012-11-13-less-to-sass.md

 }
 ```

 Once again, it may lack of a few brackets but we still understand very well how it works.
-It's almost plain language: _"for variable i from 1 through 10, do this"_.
+It’s almost plain language: _"for variable i from 1 through 10, do this"_.
 It looks very intuitive to me.

 ### Sass and concatenation